Chatbots are the Future

-According to Gartner Hype Cycle for Emerging Technologies (2018), Conversational AI Platforms are inching towards Peak of Inflated Expectations stage from Innovation Trigger stage.
-In simpler words, it means that it is moving from a stage where early adopters were investigating benefits of the new technology to a stage where the technology is getting lot of press and traction about what it can achieve.
+According to Gartner Hype Cycle for Emerging Technologies (2018), Conversational AI Platforms are inching towards the Peak of Inflated Expectations stage from the Innovation Trigger stage.
+In simpler words, it means that it is moving from a stage where early adopters were investigating the benefits of the new technology to a stage where the technology is getting a lot of press and traction about what it can achieve.

-Gartner report also puts a timeline of next 5 to 10 years, for maturity period of the technology that is powering “Chatbots”.
-Therefore, we felt that it is right time to deal with an IP analysis of the domain to understand the trends and insights and place them in the context of developments in the field.
+Gartner report also puts a timeline of the next 5 to 10 years - for the maturity period of the technology that is powering “Chatbots”.
+Therefore, we felt that it is the right time to deal with an IP analysis of the domain to understand the trends and insights and place them in the context of developments in the field.

-A knowledge based chatbot of future would be able to learn from a large training set of conversations by itself and would be able to generate a real-time dialog flow within a limited set of user-defined constraints.
+A knowledge-based chatbot of the future would be able to learn from a large training set of conversations by itself and would be able to generate a real-time dialog flow within a limited set of user-defined constraints.
 They need not be constrained by the applications, unlike rule-based chatbots.
 Personal Virtual Assistants come close to this definition of Knowledge bots.
-One thing is sure that knowledge bots will be contributing more on the decision making part because of their embedded expertise as compared to transactional bots which heavily rely on the execution of tasks/actions.
+One thing is sure that knowledge bots will be contributing more to the decision making part because of their embedded expertise as compared to transactional bots which heavily rely on the execution of tasks/actions.

-So, essentially, to move towards knowledge based bots, having relevant as well as massive set of data is the key requirement.
-This places certain implicit disadvantage to new entrants in the field in comparison to the big names like IBM, Microsoft, Google etc. This asymmetry gets further accentuated if we look at the IP ownership in the field of Chatbots or Conversational Programs/Platforms.
+So, essentially, to move towards knowledge-based bots, having a relevant as well as a massive set of data is the key requirement.
+This places certain implicit disadvantages to new entrants in the field in comparison to the big names like IBM, Microsoft, Google, etc. This asymmetry gets further accentuated if we look at the IP ownership in the field of Chatbots or Conversational Programs/Platforms.
 Let’s take a look.

-#Big Four of Chatbot Technology –Microsoft, IBM, Google and Nuance lead the patent landscape of chatbot related technologies.
+Big Four of Chatbot Technology –Microsoft, IBM, Google, and Nuance lead the patent landscape of chatbot related technologies.
 The chart representing Key Assignees Vs Unique Patent families count shows that Microsoft and IBM are clear leaders.
-Microsoft Azure Bot/ Bot Framework/LUIS, IBM Watson, Google Dialogflow and Nuance Nina are well known in the industry.
+Microsoft Azure Bot/ Bot Framework/LUIS, IBM Watson, Google Dialogflow, and Nuance Nina are well known in the industry.
 Their enterprise readiness now is helping them to have a large share of the market.
-But, eventually as the market becomes more segmented with emergence of new startups and big names like Amazon/Alibaba, we are sure that these patents will be asserted.
+But, eventually, as the market becomes more segmented with the emergence of new startups and big names like Amazon/Alibaba, we are sure that these patents will be asserted.

 Microsoft has a high-grade portfolio with core patents.
 Also, Microsoft is investing in utilizing new technologies such as Deep Learning for Chatbot intelligence.
-For example, US20180196796A1 teaches method for multi-topic chat bot operation that uses deep learning to identify the topic.
+For example, US20180196796A1 teaches a method for multi-topic chatbot operation that uses deep learning to identify the topic.

-#APAC Patent Landscape – Although Google, IBM and Microsoft leads the number of patents in Chinese jurisdiction, Chinese companies like Tencent and Huawei have few patents in the domain too.
+#APAC Patent Landscape – Although Google, IBM, and Microsoft lead the number of patents in Chinese jurisdiction, Chinese companies like Tencent and Huawei have few patents in the domain too.
 Nevar and SK Telecom are leading players from South Korea after Samsung.

-For example, Google launched Duplex, cloud based voice bot that can make voice calls on your behalf and book reservations by interacting with a human speaker at other end.
+For example, Google launched Duplex, cloud-based voice bot that can make voice calls on your behalf and book reservations by interacting with a human speaker at another end.
 One can easily see the working of such a system in a recently published Google patent US20180227418A1.
 Google is now taking this technology forward to businesses like call center as a tool called Call Center AI under Google Cloud(not a great name though!!).

-#Filing Trends: As it happens with any technology that is expected to do good, filing trend shows exponential growth, the filing (including families as well) show nearly 350% growth over the last five years (2012-2017).
+#Filing Trends: As it happens with any technology that is expected to do good, the filing trend shows exponential growth, the filing (including families as well) shows nearly 350% growth over the last five years (2012-2017).

 Forecasts: Since the technology is in currently the Peak of Inflated Expectations stage as per Gartner Hype Cycle, we thought it is not too much of an ask to contribute to the list of expectations till the ship hits the trough of disillusionment.
-So here we go, First expectation would be to see an emergence of a standard way for combining the learnings of various Neural Network(read transfer learnings) into a single framework (may be Network of Networks like Internet for Deep NeuralNet/ConvNETs).
-For example, a Facebook bot (Tony Stark) could transfer it learnings to a Google bot (Bruce Banner) and such mutations can/could give us an ultimate bot (Marvel Vision, may be without a physical ensemble for the sake of simplicity).
-Second expectation, may be an easy one, to look for embedding personalization into the Neural Network model itself so that the bot learns the differences between people tastes, habit etc from the data itself.
-All these wishes in our Wishlist can come true only if there is some breakthrough in Generalist AI (may be DeepMind/Google or someone else) and if the AI chips become more sophisticated to handle such complex tasks/computational requirements with reduced power.
+So here we go, First expectation would be to see an emergence of a standard way for combining the learnings of various Neural Network(read transfer learnings) into a single framework (maybe Network of Networks like the Internet for Deep NeuralNet/ConvNETs).
+For example, a Facebook bot (Tony Stark) could transfer its learnings to a Google bot (Bruce Banner) and such mutations can/could give us an ultimate bot (Marvel Vision, maybe without a physical ensemble for the sake of simplicity).
+The second expectation may be an easy one, to look for embedding personalization into the Neural Network model itself so that the bot learns the differences between people's tastes, habits, etc from the data itself.
+All these wishes in our Wishlist can come true only if there is some breakthrough in Generalist AI (maybe DeepMind/Google or someone else) and if the AI chips become more sophisticated to handle such complex tasks/computational requirements with reduced power.